 Good faith requirement and tolerances.
 Creditors are responsible for ensuring that the figures stated in the Loan Estimate are made in good faith and consistent with the best information reasonably available to the creditor at the time they are disclosed (12 CFR 1026.19(e)(3); Comment 19(e)(3)(iii)-1 through -3)).
 Whether or not a Loan Estimate was made in good faith is determined by calculating the difference between the estimated charges originally provided in the Loan Estimate and the actual charges paid by or imposed on the consumer in the Closing Disclosure (12 CFR 1026.19(e)(3)(i) and (ii)).
 Generally, if the charge paid by or imposed on the consumer exceeds the amount originally disclosed on the Loan Estimate, it is not in good faith (12 CFR 1026.19(e)(3)(i)).
-As long as the creditor's estimate is consistent with the best information reasonably available, and the creditor charges the consumer less than the amount disclosed on the Loan Estimate, the Loan Estimate is considered to be in good faith (12 CFR 1026.19(e)(3)(i)).
+As long as the creditor charges the consumer less than the amount disclosed on the Loan Estimate, the Loan Estimate is considered to be in good faith (12 CFR 1026.19(e)(3)(i)).